 Two years ago, a functioning outbound sales function at a B2B company meant SDRs: humans, sitting at desks, doing research, writing emails, chasing follow-ups.
 For most SMEs that meant no outbound at all, because the cost model didn't work.
 You couldn't afford the team, so you relied on referrals and hoped the phone rang.
 That model is dead.
 AI lead generation has replaced it, and the gap between what a two-person operation can now produce and what a sales team of ten could produce two years ago is genuinely shocking.

-The Lead Gen Best Practices That Actually Matter in 2026
+What Lead Gen Best Practices Actually Work in 2026?

 Before getting into the stack, a framing point.
 Most "lead generation best practices" content is evergreen nonsense: "personalise your emails," "follow up consistently," "know your ICP."
 True, sure.
 Useless without specifics.

 The practices that actually matter in 2026 are different from two years ago because the tools changed what's possible.
 Personalisation at scale used to mean spending hours manually researching each prospect.
-Now it means enriching a list of 500 contacts with company-specific signals and letting AI write first lines that reference actual things about each business, not fake personalisation, but genuinely relevant context.
+Now it means enriching a list of 500 contacts with company-specific signals and letting AI write first lines that reference actual things about each business.
+Not fake personalisation.
+Genuinely relevant context.

 The best practice in 2026 is signal-led outreach.
 Not spray-and-pray.
 Not even "targeted" in the old demographic sense.
 It means identifying companies that are showing signals of a problem you solve, then reaching out with something directly relevant to that signal.
 The Apollo → Clay → Instantly loop is how you execute that at scale.